Skip to main content Skip to navigation

 Person Specification:

-• At an appropriate/realistic level for the job description and the student cohort
+• At an appropriate level (skills and experience) for the job description and the student cohort

-• Include appropriate/realistic qualifications, skills (technical, transferable, digital) experience, attributes and strengths that will deliver success in a role
+• Include realistic qualifications, skills (technical, transferable, digital), experience, attributes, behaviours and strengths that will deliver the desired outcomes and success in a role

 • Divide clearly into Essential and Desirable criteria.
 With the exception of technical roles or skills, be careful about making a degree subject an Essential criteria, as you may miss out on appointable candidates from other disciplines – many students have built up knowledge and skills outside of their degree course.
 Identify transferable skills.